yeltsinvc/Sumo-Tutorial/README.md

 # Introduction
 SUMO, [Simulation of Urban MObility](http://sumo.dlr.de/index.html), is an open source, microscopic, multi-modal traffic simulation tool, which is created by the Institute of Transportation Systems of the German Aerospace Center(DLR).
-SUMO is purely microscopic: each vehicle is modeled specifically, has its own trajectory and moves individually in the network.
-With SUMO, for example:
+SUMO is purely microscopic: each vehicle is modeled specifically, has its own trajectory and moves individually in the network with SUMO, for example: